Flower Glossary is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 French Polynesia: Tiare

 The National Flower of French Polynesia is the Tiare.
 It is a staple in Tahitian culture, and the name tiare comes from the word “tiara,” suggesting the flower is the queen of all flowers in French Polynesia.
-However, in Tahitian, it means strong presence and is means perfume or fragrance so its literal translation means ‘a strong fragrance.’
+However, in Tahitian, it means a strong presence and is means perfume or fragrance, so its literal translation means ‘a strong fragrance.’

 The Lily-of-the-Valley was chosen as the National Flower of Finland due to its attractive and sweet-scented flowers.
 They are often represented in Finnish poetry and songs.

 The Cornflower is the national flower of Germany.
 It became symbolic to Germany during the 19th century due to its color being Prussian Blue.
 It was customary for the unwed to wear the flower in their buttonholes to show their marital status during this time.

 Greece: Bear’s Breech